 An extraordinary tale of one woman’s liberation, The Heiress reveals both the darkness and light in Austen’s world, with wit, sensuality, and a deeply compassionate understanding of the human heart.

 About the Author

 Molly Greeley earned her bachelor’s degree in English, with a creative writing emphasis, from Michigan State University, where she was the recipient of the Louis B. Sudler Prize in the Arts for Creative Writing.
-Her short stories and essays have been published in Cicada, Carve, and Literary Mama.
-She works as on social media for a local business, is married and the mother of three children but her Sunday afternoons are devoted to weaving stories into books.
+She lives with her husband and three children in Traverse City, Michigan.

 "A perfectly joyful read."

 “Greeley’s expert imaginings of the life of Anne de Bourgh reveal the hidden depths of her character and highlight the societal restrictions of 19th-century women as Anne seeks to overcome her mother’s domineering persona and find happiness.
 Historical fiction fans will be drawn to Anne’s plight.” — Publishers Weekly

 "With stunningly lyrical writing, Greeley elevates Austen-inspired fiction—and psychological fiction in general—onto a whole new plane.” — Natalie Jenner, author of The Jane Austen Society